shariq1989/cookbook/content/recipe/orange-chicken.md

 For the Orange Chicken:

-1. In a mixing bowl, combine the ingredients for the marinade: rice wine vinegar, sugar, egg whites, sesame oil, soy sauce, white vinegar, and orange zest.
-Stir the mixture until the sugar fully dissolves.
-Add the chicken to the bowl, stir to coat, and cover.
+1. In a [mixing bowl](https://amzn.to/3ICiIby), combine the ingredients for the marinade: rice wine vinegar, sugar, egg whites, sesame oil, soy sauce, white vinegar, and orange zest.
+Stir until sugar fully dissolves.
+Add the chicken to the [bowl](https://amzn.to/3ICiIby), stir to coat, and cover.
 Let the chicken marinate in the fridge for 30 minutes.

 {{< figure src="/images/oc1.jpeg" class="instructionFigure">}}

 {{< figure src="/images/oc2.jpeg" class="instructionFigure">}}

-2. Meanwhile, set the wire racks into the rimmed baking sheets.
+2. Meanwhile, set the [wire racks](https://amzn.to/3oGIkfj) into the [rimmed baking sheets](https://amzn.to/3rSodNt).
-3. In another mixing bowl, combine the corn starch and flour.
+3. In another [mixing bowl](https://amzn.to/3ICiIby), combine corn starch and flour.
-4. Remove the marinated chicken and leave it to drain in a colander for about 1-2 minutes.
+4. Remove the marinated chicken and leave it to drain in a [colander](https://amzn.to/3lRred8) for about 1-2 minutes.
 Discard the marinade.
 5. Add 1/3 of the chicken to the cornstarch mixture.
 Toss to coat and press the pieces into the mix.
-Shake each piece to remove any excess corn starch and transfer them to one of the prepared racks.
+Shake each piece to remove any excess corn starch and transfer them to one of the prepared [racks](https://amzn.to/3oGIkfj).
 Repeat with the remaining chicken.

+{{< figure src="/images/sfc4.jpeg" class="instructionFigure">}}

 6. In a [dutch oven](https://amzn.to/3qK1Llq), over medium heat, warm the oil to 375 degrees.
 Add half the coated chicken in a single layer and cook until both sides turn a light brown, about 3-7 minutes.
-Using a slotted spoon, transfer the chicken to the other wire rack.
+Using a slotted spoon, transfer the chicken to the other [wire rack](https://amzn.to/3oGIkfj).

-{{< figure src="/images/oc3.jpeg" class="instructionFigure">}}
+{{< figure src="/images/sfc5.jpeg" class="instructionFigure">}}

 7. Allow the oil to reach 375 degrees again and repeat with the remaining chicken.

 For the Sauce:

-1. Prepare a heavy-bottomed pan or wok with oil and add ginger paste and garlic.
-Cook for 10 seconds, until aromatic
+1. Prepare a [heavy-bottomed pan](https://amzn.to/3lQUIb1) or [wok](https://amzn.to/30cWhZb) with oil and add ginger paste and garlic.
+Cook for 10 seconds, until aromatic.

 {{< figure src="/images/oc4.jpeg" class="instructionFigure">}}